Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

 In our description, we assume that each process in our program is assigned a unique number as an identifier, which is termed as its *rank*.
 The numbers are taken from the range of `[0, size - 1]`, with `size` being the number of processes in our program.

-== Distributed primitives in pseudocode
+== Distributed one-sided-communication primitives in our distributed algorithm specification

 Although we use MPI-3 RMA to implement these algorithms, the algorithm specifications themselves are not inherently tied to MPI-3 RMA interfaces.
 For clarity and convenience in specification, we define the following distributed primitives used in our pseudocode.